pan0spap/telnet-traffic-analysis-wireshark/README.md

 ---

+## The packet capture shows the establishment of a TCP connection followed by Telnet communication:

+- Packet 1: SYN (Client → Server)
+- Packet 2: SYN-ACK (Server → Client)
+- Packet 3: ACK (Client → Server)
+- Subsequent packets: Telnet protocol communication

+This demonstrates how a TCP session is established before transmitting application-layer data.

+---

 ## Conclusion
 The experiment confirms that Telnet should not be used in modern systems.
 Secure alternatives such as SSH should be implemented to protect sensitive communications.